novalex/komandant/.github/ISSUE_TEMPLATE/1-Bug_report.md

 ---
 name: Bug report
-about: You're having technical issues. 🐞
+about: Something is not working as expected 🐞
 labels: 'bug'
 ---